 The Piccolo autopilot is programmed to fly to a "lost link" waypoint that is a point on a lost link flight plan.
 The lost link point can be changed during the course of the flight to follow the operational flight plan.
-The Pilot plans the lost link route to return to base at a safe altitude, and on a predictable flight path.
+The IP plans the lost link route to return to base at a safe altitude, and on a predictable flight path.
 The final 4 points on the lost link plan are looped to create a loiter pattern.
-If desired, the pilot can plan the lost link route to land the aircraft autonomously.
 The lost link timeout is set by the pilot during preflight.
 Raytheon procedure is to set the timeout to 10 seconds.
 During launch and recovery, the lost link point is set to a point on the departure end of the runway to prevent a turn close to the ground and in proximity to the GCS in case of lost link during the takeoff roll or during final approach.